yazz/VisualJS/README.md

 - No runtime needed for built apps.
 Apps can be compiled to a single HTML file and sent by email (Even Sqlite database apps)
 - Works everywhere, Windows, Linux, Mac, Raspberry PI, NodeJS, Docker, Kubernetes, OpenShift, Istio
 - Editor works locally and offline without internet connectivity on your laptop
+- Can read MS Access databases, even on Linux or Mac to migrate off Access!

 ## Features
 - Connect to Postgres, Mysql, or REST APIs using pre built components